RevenueHunt/docs/docs/how-to-guides/copy-the-quiz-from-one-store-to-another.md

     Finally, import the quiz into your new store:

-    1. In the Shop Quiz: Product Recommendation Quiz app, navigate to the [Dashboard](https://docs.revenuehunt.com/reference/dashboard/).
+    1. In the RevenueHunt app, navigate to the [Dashboard](https://docs.revenuehunt.com/reference/dashboard/).
     2. Click on the [New Quiz](https://docs.revenuehunt.com/reference/dashboard/#new-quiz) option.
     3. Choose **import a quiz from another store** and paste the previously generated code.